 Today it’s common to see famous authors who are household names appearing interviews on TV and radio as their books are being released.
 Even the biggest names acknowledge the need to engage in book publicity campaigns.

 There are few absolutes in book publicity, but there is one: You are guaranteed to sell only a few copies unless you, as an author, make an effort to market your book and employ book publicity tactics.
 If you don’t get the word out about, no one will know you’ve written a new book.

-To augment traditional book publicity efforts, authors should always have a book-centered website, ideally a blog, and a presence on social media.
-Authors need to get out in front of people as much as possible in order to compete for attention.
+To augment traditional book publicity efforts, authors must have a book-centered website, ideally a blog, and a presence on social media.
+It is crucial to get in front of people as much as possible to compete for attention.